Cixon/project4j/.github/ISSUE_TEMPLATE/suggestion.md

 *optional*

-## Are you able to created the idea yourself?
+## Can you make the idea yourself?
 Y/N? -

-## If yes, are you willing to help?
+## ^If yes and considered, are you willing to help?
 Y/N? -